 (1) The Municipality may approve the amendment or cancellation of a subdivision plan, including conditions of approval, the general plan or diagram, in relation to land units shown on the general plan or diagram of which no transfer has been registered in terms of the Deeds Registries Act.

-(2) When the Municipality approves an application in terms of subsection (1), any public place that is no longer required by virtue of the approval must be closed.
+(2) The Municipality must give notice of the application in the media as contemplated in section 92(2).
 (3) The Municipality must notify the Surveyor-General of an approval in terms of subsection (1), and the Surveyor-General must endorse the records of the Surveyor-General’s office to reflect the amendment or cancellation of the subdivision.

-(4) An approval of a subdivision in respect of which an amendment or cancellation is approved in terms of subsection (1), remains valid for the remainder of the period contemplated in section 65(5) applicable to the initial approval of the subdivision, calculated from the date of approval of the amendment or cancellation in terms of subsection (1).
+(4) An approval of a subdivision in respect of which an amendment or cancellation is approved in terms of subsection (1), remains valid for the remainder of the period contemplated in section 65(6) applicable to the initial approval of the subdivision, calculated from the date of approval of the amendment or cancellation in terms of subsection (1).

-Exemption of subdivisions and consolidations
+Exemption of subdivisions

-(1) The subdivision or consolidation of land in the following circumstances does not require the approval of the Municipality:
+(1) The subdivision of land in the following circumstances does not require the approval of the Municipality:

-(a) if the subdivision or consolidation arises from the implementation of a court ruling;
+(a) if the subdivision arises from the implementation of a court ruling;

-(b) if the subdivision or consolidation arises from an expropriation;
+(b) if the subdivision arises from an expropriation;

 (c) a minor amendment of the common boundary between two or more land units if the resulting change in area of any of the land units is not more than 10 per cent;